 2. Inter-rater reliability (Reliability across researchers)

 Inter-rater reliability assesses to what degree different raters give consistent results of the same data or phenomenon that is being rated.
 In terms of tests or quizzes in the classroom, if you have two graders helping you grade a batch of quizzes, and the answers were open-ended, you would want to ensure that each grader gave approximately the same score for the same problems.
 As another example, for this site, two of us reviewed and rated every single abstract across the initial ten targeted journals for the years 2012-2017 to determine which would qualify for adding to our article summary dataset.
 We rated each to decide whether or not it met our pre-defined criteria.
-We then compared our results of our rating, and found that we were consistently rating these abstracts 94.8% of the time, so our inter-rater reliability score was 94.8%.
+We then compared our results of our rating, and found that we were consistently rating these abstracts 94.8% of the time, so our inter-rater reliability score was 94.8% (indicating very high consistency).
 If we were at 100%, we would be perfectly measuring them the same each time.

 Evaluation instruments are no different.
 Whenever there are two or more researchers scoring the participants’ answers to open-ended questions, for example, whether it be a qualitative study or open-ended questions as part of a quantitative study, the researchers need to be trained in how to interpret the results (or code them).
 This can be done in various ways, including keeping track of the rater of each item, having two or more researchers always rate the same items and then averaging the score, calibrating the rating methods by having all researchers score the same five participant results and then discussing how or why their scores were different, and several more.

 While this form of reliability will frequently show up in research studies, it is less likely to show up in the description of an instrument, as high inter-rater reliability is more a measure of how well a study has been carried out than how well a rubric or set of open-ended questions has been designed (though there is some relationship).